m1kit/isalog-theme/_posts/2024-01-15-getting-started-with-isalog.md

 ## Conclusion

-The islog theme provides a comprehensive dark blogging experience with modern typography, excellent code highlighting, and thoughtful design details.
+The isalog theme provides a comprehensive dark blogging experience with modern typography, excellent code highlighting, and thoughtful design details.
 Whether you're writing technical tutorials, personal reflections, or creative content, this theme will present your work beautifully.

-Ready to start blogging with islog?
+Ready to start blogging with isalog?
 Check out the documentation in the README file for setup instructions!